-Mild and severe traumatic brain injury (concussion and TBI) can cause upsetting changes to your mental health.
-You may find that preexisting mental illness worsens after your injury or that new symptoms — such as anxiety, depression, mood swings, anger, post-traumatic stress disorder (PTSD), and more — arise.
-Don’t give up hope: There are good treatment programs that can help you improve.
+Mild or severe traumatic brain injury (concussion and TBI) can cause upsetting changes to your mental health.
+Brain injury can worsen pre-existing mental illness or cause new symptoms — such as anxiety, depression, mood swings, anger, post-traumatic stress disorder (PTSD), and more.
+Don’t give up hope: There are good treatment programs that can help you recover.

 83% of the patients we see at our post-concussion treatment clinic report changes in mood or personality after their injury.
 Many of them describe similar post-injury frustrations and feelings, such as:

 “Am I a bad parent because I don’t have positive feelings for my kids anymore?”